hosking/persistence/proposals/simple-transactions/Overview.md

 * Transactional operations are visible and should have clear cost in a given implementation ("no hidden fees")

-* Range of transaction concurrency control strategies and granularities possible
+* Range of transaction concurrency control strategies possible

 * Implementable using hardware transactional memory (with software fall back)